-The BMW i4 launching next year will also bring along a feature called “smart routes” which uses Apple Maps to pick an optimal route based on the vehicle’s electric range and the locations of charging stations along the way.
-This feature can be accessed via the Apple Carplay function in the infotainment screens of the i4 and is believed to trickle down to other vehicles in the BMW range including the new 7 Series.
+The BMW i4 launching this year will bring along the “smart routes” feature which uses Apple Maps to pick an optimal route based on the vehicle’s electric range and the locations of charging stations along the way.
+This feature can be accessed via the Apple Carplay function in the infotainment screens of the i4 and is believed to trickle down to other vehicles in the range including the new BMW 7 Series.

 BMW i4 previews 4 design elements to adorn the BMW i7